Schedule

 Most procedures take 30 to 90 minutes, depending on complexity.

 Many medical and dental insurance plans cover medically necessary oral surgery.
 Aspen Dental will verify your benefits before treatment.
-Please note that we do not accept Medicaid.
+Please note, we do not accept Medicaid.

-Same-day extractions and emergency care are often available.
+Same-day extractions and walk-in emergency care are often available.

 It's strongly recommended that you avoid smoking for at least 48–72 hours after oral surgery, as it can delay healing and significantly increase the risk of dry socket.
 Smoking reduces blood flow and can dislodge the blood clot at the surgical site, leading to pain and complications.